Localization Driven Quantum Sensing

-\emph{Introduction and motivation}.-- There are tremendous ongoing efforts to propose and engineer robust physical systems for quantum sensing under varied situations and settings.
-Successful experimental efforts addressing quantum enhanced measurement precision in parameter sensing in various contexts include examples in atomic clocks~\cite{Appel09, Chauvet10}, interferometry~\cite{Mitchell04, Nagata07,LIGO13}, magnetometry ~\cite{Wasilewski10, Sewell12} and ultracold spectroscopy~\cite{Liebfried04, Roos06}.
+\emph{Introduction and motivation}.-- There are ongoing efforts to propose and engineer robust physical systems for quantum sensing.
+Successful experimental efforts addressing quantum enhanced measurement precision in parameter sensing are atomic clocks~\cite{Appel09, Chauvet10}, interferometry~\cite{Mitchell04, Nagata07,LIGO13}, magnetometry ~\cite{Wasilewski10, Sewell12} and ultracold spectroscopy~\cite{Liebfried04, Roos06}.
 The ultimate limit of precision in parameter estimation is given by the quantum Cram\'er-Rao bound~\cite{Braunstein72,Cramer46,Helstrom76,degen2017}.
-The quantum Cram\'er-Rao bound relates uncertainty, ${\cal E}_q$, in the estimation of an unknown parameter with the quantum Fisher information (QFI), $F_Q$ , as ${\cal E}_q{\geq}(MF_{Q})^{-1}$, where $M$ is the number of repetition of the sensing protocol.
+The bound relates uncertainty, ${\cal E}_q$, in the estimation of an unknown parameter with the quantum Fisher information (QFI), $F_Q$ , as ${\cal E}_q{\geq}(MF_{Q})^{-1}$, where $M$ is the number of repetition of the sensing protocol.
 QFI can reach the Heisenberg limit (HL), i.e., $F_Q{\sim}L^{2}$, for certain non-classical quantum states with $L$ qubits, whereas it scales linearly with system size, $F_Q{\sim}L$, known as standard quantum limit (SQL), for $L$ independent qubits ~\cite{Giovann04,Giovann06}.

-Quantum metrology covers a wide gamut of research topics starting from fundamental studies to applications in quantum technology \cite{Pezze18review,Huelga97,Oszmaniec16,Zhou20,Naikoo23,Bhattacharyya22}.
-Recently, the idea of a new class of quantum sensing devices, termed adiabatic sensors, have surfaced.
-They exploit cooperative quantum phenomena in isolated quantum many-body systems, such as quantum phase transition~\cite{Sachdev,Dutta}, for achieving Heisenberg scaling ~\cite{Zanardi08,Zanardi,Venuti07,Tsang13,Rams18,Garbe20,Mishra21,Gietka21,Chu21,Salado21,Lepori22,Montenegro21,Candia21,Mirkhalaf20,Pezze16,Pezze18,Roscilde18}.
-Quantum criticality is associated with extensive scaling of quantum fluctuations.
-However, a slight shift in a system parameter near criticality invokes a drastic change in the microscopic structure of a many-body quantum state ~\cite{Zanardi,You07,Zanardi07,Gu10,Braun18}.
-This may cause a considerable enhancement of the signal-to-noise ratio (SNR) at criticality.